Lori Loughlin Appears In Federal Court For The First Time Since College Scandal Charges

 Loughlin and Giannulli reportedly pleaded not guilty after believing that prosectors were "bluffing" over a more lenient plea deal.
 They are taking their chances in court, unlike fellow actress Felicity Huffman, who pleaded guilty to charges related to paying Singer to inflate her daughter's college admissions exam score.

 "I am ashamed of the pain I have caused my daughter, my family, my friends, my colleagues and the educational community," Huffman said in a statement back in April.
-"I want to apologise to them and, especially, I want to apologise to the students who work hard every day to get into college."
+"I want to apologize to them and, especially, I want to apologize to the students who work hard every day to get into college."

 Olivia Jade and Isabella Rose, who were keeping a low profile in the wake of their parents' arrest, have slowly returned to social media.
 They wished Loughlin a happy birthday back in July.
 Olivia Jade also posted a pic on Instagram with her middle fingers up to shut down "sources" who claim to know information about her family.